nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Bianca Pereira's Session 1.md

 - Notice when you are "struggling"
 - [ ] Do this exercise for 2 weeks #action/✔todo
 	- [ ] Add to Marvin

+### Write in your own words
+What does this mean?

+Write your own thoughts about what you read.
+What are your insights?
+What is it connected to?
+What does it actually mean?
+What did I understood from that?